 Oral cancer can be diagnosed by a dentist during a routine dental checkup.
 Many dentists recommend looking at your mouth in the mirror once a month to check for symptoms.

 The best way to prevent oral cancer is to see your dentist regularly for cleanings and checkups.
-If you do not have affordable dental care, a discount plan or insurance may be able to help.
-Either way, a biannual checkup is much cheaper than cancer treatment and its importance should not be taken lightly.
+If you don’t have affordable dental care, a discount plan or insurance may be able to help.
+Either way, a biannual checkup is much cheaper than cancer treatment and its importance shouldn’t be taken lightly.
 To find out if you’re at risk for oral cancer or for more information, talk to your dentist.